What Is an IP Address?

 Local IP addresses are assigned internally by your router, and no devices or people outside your home network will know what your local IP addresses are.
 This is just like how someone from another place wouldn’t be able to send packages directly to your son or daughter’s room because that number isn’t known to Amazon or the U.S. Postal Service.

-Your internet service provider (ISP) assigns your router a public IP address, and your ISP is given a list of IP addresses it can assign out to its customers by the Internet Assigned Numbers Authority (IANA).
+Your ISP assigns your router a public IP address, and your ISP is given a list of IP addresses it can assign out to its customers by the Internet Assigned Numbers Authority (IANA).
 Public IP addresses are needed to communicate, or send and receive data, over the internet.

 What does an IP address look like?